-- In keeping with modesty and self-control, Paul states that women are to be eager to receive instruction from God's Word - "A woman must quietly receive instruction with entire submissiveness." - Essentially Paul is speaking of God intended role for a woman to fill she was not intended by the Lord to stand before the people of God and provide "instruction" [μανθάνω] to make others acquainted with knowledge or truth. - 3.
-God's design is that she be on the receiving side of this in a manner that is described as "quietly" [ἡσυχία] a state of quietness without disturbance. - 4.
+- 1. In keeping with modesty and self-control, Paul states that women are to influence others by setting an example of being eager to receive instruction from God's Word "A woman must quietly receive instruction with entire submissiveness." - Essentially Paul is speaking of God intended role for a woman to fill she was not intended by the Lord to stand before the people of God and provide "instruction" [μανθάνω] to make others acquainted with knowledge or truth. - God's design is that she be on the receiving side of this in a manner that is described as "quietly" [ἡσυχία] - a state of quietness without disturbance. - 4.
 Apparently, women were disrupting the teaching of God's Word in Ephesus through expressions of disagreement, protests, or questions. - 5.
-It should be noted that such a statement is definitively inclusive as some in the ancient world sought to bar women from being involved from the instruction by teachers of the truth. - 6.
-Instead of boisterously distracting during the teaching of God's Word, they are to be characterized as "entirely submissive" [ὑποταγή] setting oneself up as cooperative with what is being taught; a way to emphasize teachability or a willingness to be obedient to the truth. - 7.
-A woman's influence in the church is to be quick to do what is taught from Scripture as it is being preached a way by which even their husbands who are disobedient to the Word of God can be influenced cp.
+It should be noted that such a statement is definitively an elevation of a woman's freedom to participate and is thus inclusive as some in the ancient world sought to bar women from being present for the instruction by teachers of the truth. - 6.
+Instead of boisterously distracting during the teaching of God's Word, they are to be characterized as "entirely submissive" [ὑποταγή] - setting oneself up as cooperative with what is being taught; a way to emphasize teachability or a willingness to be obedient to the truth. - 7.
+A woman's influence in the church is to set the example by being quick to do what is taught from Scripture as it is being preached - a way by which even their husbands who are disobedient to the Word of God can be influenced - cp.
 1 Peter 3:1-2.